yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 ![Matrix split into rows or columns]({{ site.baseurl }}/images/matrix_multiplication/matrix_as_cols_and_rows.png "Matrix split into rows and columns>")

-Every matrix can also be used as a transformation which takes a vector as an input and returns another vector as its output.
+Beside storing data, every matrix can also be used as a transformation which takes a vector as an input and returns another vector as its output.
 Instead of saying we **apply** the matrix **to** a vector, we say we **multiply** the matrix **with** the vector.

-While we will get to the way such a transformation works later in this post, a key idea is that when a matrix is interpreted as a transformation, what we visualize instead of the **content** of the matrix is usually its **effect** on vectors.
+While we will get to the way such a transformation works later in this post, a key idea is that when a matrix is interpreted as a transformation then what we visualize, instead of the **content** of the matrix, is usually its **effect** on vectors.

 ![Before and after]({{ site.baseurl }}/images/matrix_multiplication/matrix_as_transformation.png "Before and after")